Difference Between TreeSet and SortedSet in Java

-TreeSet is one of the implementations of the SortedSet interface in Java that uses a Red-black tree for storage.
-By default, the elements are stored in ascending order.
-It can also be ordered by a Comparator provided at set creation time, depending on which constructor is used.
+TreeSet is one of the implementations of the Navigable sub-interface.
+It is underlying data structure is a red-black tree.
+The elements are stored in ascending order and more methods are available in TreeSet compare to SortedSet.
+We can also change the sorting parameter using a Comparator.
+For example, Comparator provided at set creation time, depending on which constructor is used.

 Geeks for Geeks Welcome to

-The SortedSet interface is available in java.util package which extends the Set interface.
-This interface contains the methods inherited from the Set interface and adds a feature that stores all the elements in this interface to be stored in a sorted manner.
+The SortedSet is a sub-interface, which is available in java.util.package which extends the Set interface.
+This interface contains the methods inherited from the Set interface.
+For example, headSet, tailSet, subSet, Comparator, first, last, and many more.

 [Bobby, Devi2, Gnanesh, Ojaswi, Rohith, Sravan] Iterating over set: Bobby Devi2 Gnanesh Rohith Sravan

-It can not be instantiated as it is a Interface
+It can not be instantiated as it is a sub-Interface.

 Conclusion: Basically in simple words let’s assume this way, TreeSet is a class of NavigableSet which contains all of the methods for better traversing and searching for values.
 SortedSet is a sub-set of NavigableSet in terms of methods compare to TreeSet(NavigableSet)